 Spinal cord injuries occur when the spinal cord is compressed, pulled, pushed, or cut.
 In addition to paralysis, spinal cord injuries can cause a loss of bladder and bowel control, numbness, tingling, or weakness.
 When spinal cord injuries occur or are suspected, immediate treatment is necessary.
 MRI or CT scans can help determine the extent of the injury, and often surgery is performed to try to reduce damage to the spinal cord.
 Healing after a spinal cord injury may take months to occur, and generally maximum medical improvement occurs after about six months.

 If you or a loved one have experienced spinal cord injuries after an accident, contact the Ochs Law Firm today.
-Our attorneys understand the extensive and ongoing care associated with spinal cord injuries, and we will fight to get you a fair recovery for your current and ongoing medical needs in addition to your pain and suffering.
+Our Wyoming injury attorney understands the extensive and ongoing care associated with spinal cord injuries, and our personal injury lawyer will fight to get you a fair recovery for your current and ongoing medical needs in addition to your pain and suffering.